 It’s Tough to Be a Bug Animal Kingdom

-It's Tough To Be a Bug brings you face to face, smell to…well, you'll see…. all via 3D movie technology!
-Located inside the base of the Tree of Life, a story featuring some of the characters from Bug's Life (including Hopper) come alive by Disney Audio-Animatronics.
+It’s Tough To Be a Bug brings you face to face, smell to…well, you’ll see…. all via 3D movie technology!
+Located inside the base of the Tree of Life, a story featuring some of the characters from Bug’s Life (including Hopper) come to life through Disney Audio-Animatronics.

 The attention to detail is vintage Disney as an announcer even reminds you “to refrain from buzzing, chirping and stinging throughout the presentation.
 Oh, and by the way, no pollinating, either! ”

-In the dark caverns of the roots of the Tree of Life is a 430 seat theatre designed to of special effects.
+In the dark caverns of the roots of the Tree of Life is a 430 seat theatre.
+This show has it all, a 3D movie, Audio-Animatronics and in-theater 4D surprises.

 You will receive a special pair of 3D “bug” glasses to wear while you view the show. (see photo on right)